Does Christmas play havoc with your hormones?

 Maintain your focus!
 Start January with good intentions

-Please email me firstname.lastname@example.org to reserve your place on any programmes, workshops or request a naturopathic nutritional consultation.
+firstname.lastname@example.org to reserve your place on any seasonal cleanse or to request a naturopathic nutritional consultation.
 You can also call me on 07747 133170.